 Engineering students, all fields.

-A course for you who aim at becoming a true engineer and a true human, building a better world for all of us.
-Engineering, for most engineers, is much more about finding common grounds and win-win solutions with all kind of stakeholders than about pure number-crunching.
+Engineering, for most engineers, is much more about finding common grounds and win-win solutions with all kind of stakeholders, than about pure number-crunching.
 This cannot be achieved without reflection about values – often differing values and goals.
 Thus, this course is helpful for all engineers.
-This course, together with the course Global Teamwork Skills, is of special importance for those who aim at a leading role in a multicultural environment.
+This course, together with the courses Global Teamwork Skills and Global Leadership, is of special importance for those who aim at a leading role in a multicultural environment.

 After the course the student should be familiar with basics about Technology Assessment, Circular Economy and Ethical theory, corporate ethics and most importantly, have an understanding of the human aspects of engineering work.